normj/ServerlessTODOListTutorial/DotnetTryMaterial/DeployingFrontend/LambdaPrepare.md

 Back when we deployed our Lambda function for DynamoDB stream processing we deployed our code straight to Lambda and then later setup our event mapping to the DynamoDB stream.

 Another option for deploying a serverless application is using CloudFormation.
-This will allow us to define our API Gateway REST API, Lambda function
-IAM Roles and any other resources we might need and create all the AWS resources as one unit called a CloudFormation Stack.
+This will allow us to define our API Gateway REST API, Lambda function, IAM Roles and any other resources we might need and create all the AWS resources as one unit called a CloudFormation Stack.
 It also allows us to delete all of the resources together when we delete our CloudFormation stack.

-In our project add a file called `serverless.template` and add the following JSON.
+In our project add a file called **serverless.template** and add the following JSON.
 ```json
 {
    "AWSTemplateFormatVersion":"2010-09-09",